-These breeds will not only be able to keep up with your active lifestyle but can help encourage you to get your butt out the door and get moving
+Walking, jogging, biking, hiking, swimming, and playing fetch with your dog are all fun workouts you can enjoy together.
+These breeds will not only be able to keep up with your active lifestyle but can help encourage you to get moving.

 American Staffordshire Terrier

 This strong, quick, and agile dog can hunt all day in the field.
-Brittanys thrive on activities like running, hiking, and swimming, and the breed possesses a willing attitude to participate in any activity with its family.
+Brittanys thrive on activities like running, hiking, and swimming, and the breed possesses a willing attitude to participate in any activity with their family.

 The Belgian Malinois is an alert, high-energy breed and is used regularly as a police and military working dog.
-Since both professions require the dog to be active and in shape, the Belgian Malinois would gladly accompany its owner out for a run or a romp in the yard.
+Since both professions require the dog to be active and in shape, the Belgian Malinois would gladly accompany their owner out for a run or a romp in the yard.
 This breed is happiest with something stimulating to do.

-The Dalmatian has a working heritage as a “coach dog,” in which it ran alongside horse-drawn carriages for miles.
+The Dalmatian has a working heritage as a “coach dog,” in which they ran alongside horse-drawn carriages for miles.
 Today, many Dalmatians take part in an activity called a “road trial” that mimics this historic usage.
 It requires Dals to run alongside a horse in a staged situation, a perfect environment for this high-energy breed.
 The breed’s endurance makes it a great running companion.

 German Shorthaired Pointer

 The German Shorthaired Pointer is a friendly, smart, eager-to-please dog that historically was used to hunt all day in the field.
-GSPs thrive on exercise like most other pointing breeds and love being involved in outdoor activities with their families.
-Running, swimming or dog sports would be a great choice for this active breed.
+GSPs thrive on exercise, like most other pointing breeds, and love being involved in outdoor activities with their families.
+Running, swimming, or dog sports would be a great choice for this active breed.

 The Redbone was bred to hunt and swim over varied terrain while still maintaining its speed and agility.
 The breed developed great endurance and tenacity tracking game ranging from raccoons to cougars.
-During its downtime, Redbones have plenty of energy to spend exercising with their owners.
+During their downtime, Redbones have plenty of energy to spend exercising with their owners.